Top 21 Best Twitch Streamers (2020)

 Now a full-time streamer, Shroud plays an average of 50 hours a week.
 He streams a variety of video games, from Fortnite to Apex Legends, as well as Dota 2, and many more.

-Shroud is widely considered as the most skilled big-time streamer in the world.
+Many people widely consider Shroud to be the most skilled big-time streamer in the world.

 1. Ninja – 14,602,630 followers